Most bathrooms are something straight out of a zero waste Nightmare on Elm Street. 90s kids, I’m looking at you!

 10. TIME TO MAKE THAT TIME OF THE MONTH MORE SUSTAINABLE

 Just in case bathroom banter hasn’t been personal enough, let’s talk menstruation.
 Having a zero waste period reduces so much waste in the form of pad wrappings and plastic tampon applicators.
 To put it in perspective, consider that on average, each woman will produce 2,400 tampons of waste in their life!

 First off, switch to a menstrual cup.
 I did about two years ago now and it was actually way easier (in many ways!).
 They last around 10 years and are totally safe for your body too.
 There are so many options on the market these days, but we recommend the Saalt cup because they donate 2% of revenue towards educational programs and women in need.

 For overnight, pair your cup with some period panties or when you can’t be bothered with the cup.
 These are basically just leak-resistant, absorbent underwear, that replace pads, only you can wash them and wear them again and again.

 I recommend Modibodi (they also give back), which come in tons of different styles of underwear for different flow days (they even have a G-string option!).
 Amazon US, Amazon UK and Amazon Australia stock them.

 For both menstrual cup options and period panties, Etsy also stock both from some really great brands that have glowing reviews.

 11. SWAP YOUR OLD TRASH BIN WITH A COMPOST BIN

-This waste-less hack has saved us enormous amounts of trash going to landfill.
+This zero waste tip has saved us enormous amounts of trash going to landfill.

 But composting and recycling isn’t just for the kitchen.
 We find it super helpful to also have a small collector bin right in the bathroom.